 The top benefits for building a catio

-• Provides enrichment for our feline friends.
-Cats are designed to leap, balance on thin ledges, and climb everything and anything.
-A catio provides them the opportunity to tap into their inner ancestral forest hunters, while also giving them access to the ever changing sights, sounds and smells of the outdoors.
+- Provides enrichment for your cat.
+Cats are designed to leap, balance on thin ledges and climb anything and everything.
+A catio provides them the opportunity to tap into their inner ancestral forest hunter, while also giving them access to the ever-changing sights, sounds and smells of the outdoors.
 Translation: they’ll never be bored!

-• Protects your cat from vehicles, unwanted diseases, other animal conflicts, potential poisoning, getting lost, and any other dangers that affect free-roaming cats.
+- Protects your cat from vehicles, diseases, conflicts with other cats, predators, potential poisoning, getting lost and any other dangers that affect free-roaming cats.

-• Ensures local wildlife can safely enjoy their habitat.
-Outdoor cats can cause harm to birds and other animals.
-By keeping them in their catio, you’re giving the outdoor sights and sounds your cat loves by also protecting wildlife.
+- Ensures local wildlife can safely enjoy their habitat.
+Outdoor cats can cause harm to birds and other wild animals.
+By keeping them in their catio, you’re giving your cat the outdoor experience they crave while also protecting wildlife.

-• Decreases conflict between cats.
-If you have two cats or more, there can sometimes be unwanted conflict and stress.
-Catios provide additional space for your cats to reduce any fighting and other behaviour problems that can occur in the home.
+- Decreases conflict between cats.
+If you have two or more cats, there can sometimes be unwanted conflict and stress.
+Catios provide additional space for your cats to get some distance from each other.

 Now that you know about the benefits of building a catio for your furry friend, you still might have a few questions.
 Below are some of the most common FAQs.

-How do I transition an outdoor cat into a cat that lives indoors with access to a catio?
+How do I transition an outdoor cat into a cat who lives indoors with access to a catio?

 It’s important that a cat has the opportunity to express their innate behaviours when they are kept indoors.
-A catio is the perfect way to help transition an outdoor cat into the home as it provides the stimulation of an outdoor environment while protected.
+A catio is the perfect way to help transition an outdoor cat into the home as it provides the stimulation of an outdoor environment while protecting them from the dangers they would otherwise encounter outside.

 How do I know if my cat would like a catio?

-Catios are great for cats that are curious or playful.
-They can help cats to expend that unwanted energy by exploring their new space.
-Or perhaps they love basking in the sunshine on the windowsill, and a catio will allow them extra space to do just that.
+Catios are great for cats who are curious or playful.
+They can help cats to expend that extra energy by exploring their new space.
+Or perhaps they love basking in the sunshine on a windowsill, and a catio will give them additional space to do just that.

 If your cat is shy or timid, they can still enjoy a catio.
 You might want to consider including some hiding spots to help them feel safe, and anything else that they enjoy.

 Cats of any age can reap the benefits of a catio.
-Add items to the catio to fit the personality or life stage of your individual cat.
-For example, if you have a senior cat that has trouble with jumping, add ladders or ramps to help them explore their new space and perches that allow them to snooze in between taking in the sights.
+Just add items to fit the personality or life stage of your individual cat.
+For example, if you have a senior cat who has trouble with jumping, add ladders or ramps to help them explore their new space and perches that allow them to snooze in between taking in the sights.

-If you have a kitten, ensure there aren’t any spaces or holes that they can’t squeeze into and potentially harm themselves or escape from the catio.
+If you have a kitten, ensure there aren’t any spaces or holes they can squeeze into and potentially harm themselves or even escape from the catio.

 My cat is a bit skittish.
 Would they benefit from a catio?